Trackunit/developer-hub/sdk-docs/save-data-from-your-app/working-with-custom-fields.md

 ]
 ```

 Here we added a STRING field with key `myKey` and a DROPDOWN field with key `myDropdownKey`.
-The STRING field includes a `pattern` property with a simple regex that enforces alphanumeric input (letters, digits, and underscores).
+The STRING field includes a `pattern` property with a simple regex that enforces alphanumeric input (letters, digits, and underscores). `uiEditable` / `uiVisible` controls how the field will be shown in the Manager UI.
+This does not limit how the field is used inside the Iris App.

 ## Step 2: Rendering Custom Fields
 Now that we have defined our custom fields, let's render them.
 Navigate to your `app.tsx` file and use the @trackunit/iris-app-runtime-core library: